 Knesseth Eliyahoo Synagogue

 This pale, light blue synagogue stands out among the gray and brown British Raj buildings of winding Kala Ghoda.
-It's worth a visit more for its exteriors than its interiors—the sparsely attended services are a reminder of Mumbai's dwindling Jewish population.
+It's worth a visit more for its exteriors than its interiors—the sparsely attended services are a sign of Mumbai's dwindling Jewish population.

 Officially known as Babu Amichand Panalal Adishwarji Jain Temple, but usually just referred to as the Jain temple, this small but very opulent (thanks to its diamond merchant benefactors) temple sits atop Malabar Hill, full of ornate sculptures and elegant frescoes, and topped with an arched dome extravagantly emblazoned with the 12 signs of the zodiac.
-The Jain temple is a testament to the wealth and status of a people who make up but a fraction of one percent of the Indian population.
+The Jain temple is a testament to the wealth and status of a people who make up but a fraction of 1% of the Indian population.

 Tucked between Bandra proper and Bandra Reclamation is the Catholic village of Bandra—a small slice of Goa here in the big city.
 With tiny, winding lanes, small bungalows, a few churches, and a simple, village atmosphere, it makes for a charming place to wander.
 During Christmastime and Easter, the area is a stunner, with gorgeous lights and frenetic energy.